libbyk000/pocket-grocer/DEVELOPERGUIDELINES.md

 ```
 Now visit localhost:8000 in your browser of choice, and you should see the front end of the Pocket Grocer website

+PLEASE KEEP IN MIND THAT THIS IS ONLY THE FRONT END - YOU NEED TO ALSO RUN THE BACKEND LOCALLY AT THE SAME TIME.

 ## Test process
 To test the system, use the CLI and navigate to the root directory of the pocket-grocer repo and run:
 ```